Easy way to deploy MySQL 5.7 Docker container in Ubuntu 20.04 for Local development

 But I discovered that there is the easiest way!
 Dockers

-You don’t need to be Docker expert to fire the MySQL.
+You don’t need to be a Docker expert to fire the MySQL.

 First of all, you need Docker installed